111ar10/kincony-kc868-a6/README.md

 # Kincony KC868-A6 firmware upload
 ![Alt text](https://devices.esphome.io/static/3b5b4421510fc5f23252af03ecde6091/e46b2/KC868-A6.webp?raw=true "KC868-A6")

-1. Connect the board with a USB-C cable to your commputer.
+1. Connect the board with a USB-C cable to your computer.
 2. While pressing the S2 switch, attach the external power supply (12V) to the board
+3. Let go of the S2 switch
-3. Use esphome to upload new firmware
+4. Use esphome to upload new firmware

 ## Installation